Edinburgh Trams: Criticism

 Delays in construction were criticised by businesses, who claimed their income was damaged by long-term road closures in the centre of the city, and also by some residents.

 Cycling groups voiced safety concerns after people were injured as their bicycle wheels became caught in the track.
 They reported the road surface around the tracks was crumbling, raising further safety problems.
 In response, TiE promised to carry out repairs and Edinburgh Trams agreed to fund special training for cyclists.
-During 2017, a woman was crushed to death by a passing bus when her bicycle wheel was caught in the tracks.
+During 2017, a woman was crushed to death by a passing bus, possibly due to her bicycle wheel having been caught in tram tracks.
 Further safety concerns were raised by residents along the routes about the suspension of overhead electric cables from residential buildings, and some property owners refused permission for cables to be attached.

 To remedy crumbling tarmac along the tracks on Princes Street, the road was closed in September 2011 and remained closed for ten months.
 A road closure between Haymarket and Shandwick Place in March 2012 led to complaints from businesses and residents.
 It remained closed until October 2013.
 Originally to open as Shandwick Place tram stop, it was renamed West End - Princes Street prior to opening at the request of local traders, who felt the new name had greater associations to the city centre and would encourage more tourists to get off there.
 The stop was renamed again in August 2019 as West End.